bryans57/redis-idempotence/README.md

 |    `keyId`    | The name of the property that contains the request identifier.
 This property must exist in the request body (*The key identifier can be create for many properties*).
 For example, the body should include a field `key1` and `key2` that holds the identifier like `${serviceName}_${keyId}` where `keyId` = `key1-key2` |
 | `expireTime`  | Expiration time of the key in seconds, by default it is 21600 - Equivalent to 6 hours.                                                                                                                                                                                                                                    |

 ### Implementation of the library dependencies

+Necesary for the library to work, you must call the `startIdempDependencies()` function when the server starts.

 Search for the function in our code where the server is implemented (Fastify).
 And call the `startIdempDependencies()` function, it can be called anywhere in the execution of the application flow, the main idea is that it is always executed when our server starts.

 **Ejemplo Fastify**